When you first think of Sardinia you’re probably imagining delicious food, friendly people, and ancient ruins.

 What’s scuba diving like in Sardinia?

 During the right season, Sardinia is a scuba diver’s dream with pristine waters and fascinating dive sites.
-From maze-like caves to historical wrecks, curious crustaceans and intriguing corals.
-There is a wide array of unique diving all around the island to suit every divers taste.
+From maze-like caves to historical wrecks, curious crustaceans, and intriguing corals, Sardinia boasts an unusual and extraordinary underwater world that is within everyone’s reach.

 What can you see scuba diving in Sardinia?